QuipNetwork/ethereum-sdk/SDK_README.md

 | SHRINCS256sKeccak verifier (V4) | `0xF2f9E6D692da41b089c3c261c41509669eEc5567` |
 | EntryPoint v0.7 | `0x0000000071727De22E5E9d8BAf0edAc6f37da032` |

 The paymaster's sponsorship key on both testnets has commitment `0x538c6eb0aa2a22531068031057e7baac0b1d5dea46a8473bbe96c0aad4e807bf` (`maxSignatures` 4096, QUIP HD derivation index 0).
+On Base mainnet it is a graft — `deriveKeyPair({ statefulIndex: 1, statelessIndex: 0, maxSignatures: 4096 })`, commitment `0x0727577159d5862d456780f62343b8a0b02e89ac084de267ea42288b55c56857`, epoch 1 — pass it as `keypair` to `ShrincsPaymasterClient`.
 Its EntryPoint deposit is not yet funded, so sponsored userOps fail with `AA31` until it is.
 Full salt/derivation records live in `DEPLOYMENTS.md` of the contracts repo.
 The previous V1.0.0 generation (factory `0xdCD90563…`) is retired; wallets created through it are not reachable from this SDK version.

 ---